-- (a) The qualification of Postgraduate Certificate in Engineering (PGCertEng) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, and Mechanical Engineering.
+- (a) The qualification of Postgraduate Certificate in Engineering (PGCertEng) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, Mathematics and Statistics, and Mechanical Engineering.

 - (b) It may be awarded endorsed in the following subjects:

 - i.
 Civil Engineering

 - ii.
 Construction Management

 - iii.
+Earthquake Engineering

+- iv.
+Engineering Mathematics

+- v.
 Fire Engineering;

-- iv.
+- vi.
 Mechanical Engineering

-- v.
+- vii.
 Transportation Engineering.

-2. Qualifications required to enrol in the Certificate
+2. Qualifications Required to Enrol in the Certificate